Effective Practices

 - Ask relevant members of your administration (e.g., the dean or provost) about issues they see with regard to your department’s climate.

-- Partner with experts outside your department, such as the leaders of relevant campus offices (e.g., your office of institutional research, campus climate office, office of equity and inclusion, or human resources office) or an external consulting firm, to develop and administer surveys, focus groups, and interviews.
+- Partner with experts outside your department, such as the leaders of relevant campus offices (e.g., your office of institutional research, campus climate office, office of equity and inclusion, or human resources office) or an external consulting firm, to develop, administer, and analyze surveys, focus groups, and interviews.
 Recognize that trained outside experts are likely to be more effective than department members at gaining respondents’ trust, ensuring safety and anonymity, and collecting useful feedback while avoiding the potential for retaliation or other negative consequences.
 However, recognize that non-physicists may need guidance on understanding and exploring physics-department-specific issues or challenges.

 - See Programmatic Assessments below for details on what to include in a survey of departmental climate.
 See Resources below for examples of surveys.